agitter/adaptyvbio-egfr/round2/README.md

 6. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
 Similar to setting 1 but reconfigured into a larger number of shorter jobs and shortened max length.
 Reduced iterations to reduce runtime.
 7. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure with interaction sites.
 Lengths 60 to 120.
 8. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
 Similar to setting 6 but further reduced iterations to reduce runtime.
+9. Default BindCraft filters and advanced settings.
+All interaction sites from Adaptyv.
+Lengths 50 to 200.
+Similar to setting 1 but reconfigured into a single design per job and increased max allowed runtime.
+Post-competition.

 Several of these settings did not produce any sequences because the jobs timed out or did not finish before the competition deadline.